dru0pa/.net-installed-versions/README.md

 # .net-installed-versions
-This is just an update to a PowerShell script to inclued .net 4.8 I have not writen the skript just updated.
+This is just an update to a PowerShell script to include .net 4.8 I have not written the script just updated it.
-It was writedn by Martin Schvartzman
+It was written by Martin Schvartzman